-In December 2024 The National Advisory Committee on Sexually Transmitted and Blood-Borne Infections released interim guidance for the preferred treatment of uncomplicated gonorrhea infections.
-As a result, PHO’s 2018 Ontario Gonorrhea Testing and Treatment Guide is no longer available.
-Health care professionals should refer to the Sexually Transmitted and Blood Borne Infections: Guides for Health Professionals for recommendations on screening, testing, treatment, and follow-up of gonorrhea and other bacterial sexually transmitted infections (STI):
+In December 2024, the National Advisory Committee on Sexually Transmitted and Blood-Borne Infections released interim guidance for the preferred treatment of uncomplicated gonorrhea infections.
+As a result, Public Health Ontario’s 2018 Ontario Gonorrhea Testing and Treatment Guide is no longer available.
+Health care professionals should refer to the Sexually Transmitted and Blood Borne Infections: Guides for Health Professionals for recommendations on screening, testing, treatment, and follow-up of gonorrhea and other bacterial STIs:

 • Preferred treatment: